Florida Sexual Abuse Lawsuits

 Florida has made progress towards helping survivors of sexual abuse get justice by changing some of its statute of limitations (SOLs) laws for child sexual abuse for both criminal and civil claims.
 While the changes the state has made are a step in the right direction, a greater effort needs to be made to get more of the existing SOLs eliminated as well as opening up a revival window for claims that are currently time-barred.

 In 2020, Florida eliminated the criminal SOL for felony sexual battery of victims under the age of 18.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Florida a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Florida a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a criminal SOL eliminated for some/all felonies only.

 In 2010, Florida eliminated the civil SOL for sexual battery offenses against victims under 16 years old.
 This new law also applied to non-expired claims that arose prior to the law being signed in July 2010.
 Unfortunately, a proposal to eliminate the civil SOL for sexual offenses against minors and adults as well as open a 1-year revival window did not pass in the Florida legislature.

-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Florida a Civil SOL Age Cap score of 5, on a 1-5 scale, where 5 is the highest.
-A score of 5 is defined as an eliminated SOL age cap for survivors.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave Florida a Civil SOL Age Cap letter grade of B, on the traditional A-F scale, where A is the best.
+A letter grade of B is defined as no age cap for some claims.

 If you or someone you love was sexually abused or assaulted in Florida, contact us now.
-Due to Florida’s elimination of some civil statute dates for childhood sexual abuse, those sexually abused as a minor may still have a claim against their abuser.
+Due to Florida’s elimination of some civil statute dates for childhood sexual abuse, those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim!

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.